pymuco/pymuco/README.md

-PYMUCO is an open source Python library designed for music programming.
+Pymuco is an open source Python library designed for music programming.

 Purely Pythonic 🐍 Zero dependencies